Tanmeet-0/online_quiz_app/README.md

     python manage.py runserver
     ```

-4. In another new terminal, go into the react backend directory
+4. In another new terminal, go into the react frontend directory

     ```bash
     cd react_frontend